schuelaw/PhoneSensorMath/README.md

 might accompany an engineering math course as it discusses the discrete Fourier transform.

+## Calculating Height with the Accelerometer
+__(FILE: PSM Calculating Height)__ This notebook describes the collection and analysis of accelerometer data recorded while a phone rose from the floor to the height of a person.
+Then the height is calculated using calculus and approximating the integral of the acceleration data to find velocity and then again approximating the integral of the velocity data to find the change in posiiton, or height of the person.
+This analysis could accompany a Calculus class at many levels as well as a Physics class.

 ## Physics Toolbox Sensor Suite
 The examples in this repository use data collected with a free app called the [Physics Toolbox Sensor Suite](https://www.vieyrasoftware.net/).
 There